j0hax/j0hax.github.io/content/CV/index.md

 {{< /cvEntry >}}

 {{< cvEntry position="Systems Engineer" employer="KKH Kaufmännische Krankenkasse" from="2024-10-01" to="2025-04-01" >}}
-- Managed SLES Servers with Salt/SUSE Multi-Linux Manager
+Administered an on-premises enterprise Linux infrastructure consisting of several hundred physical and virtual servers supporting business-critical healthcare services.
+Responsible for systems running SUSE Linux Enterprise Server 11 through 15 SP5, including lifecycle management, patching, and operating system upgrades.

+- Managed system configuration, package deployment, compliance, and patch management using Salt and SUSE Multi-Linux Manager.
+- Introduced Git-based configuration management to replace an existing unversioned Salt infrastructure, establishing version control and change tracking for infrastructure code.
-- Introduced Git and GitLab pipelines for management of configuration files
+- Designed and implemented GitLab CI pipelines to validate infrastructure changes before deployment, improving reliability and maintainability of the configuration management workflow.
-- Created and distributed customized Debian ISOs for automatic installation, later integrated with the existing SLES environment and adapted existing infrastructure for a new Linux distribution.
-- Oversaw core workload automation with Broadcom's [Automic](https://www.broadcom.com/products/software/automation/automic-automation)
+- Developed customized Debian installation media using Debian Installer preseed automation to provide unattended installations with preconfigured Salt Minions for immediate integration into the existing infrastructure.
+- Extended the existing Salt-based management environment to support Debian systems alongside SUSE Linux Enterprise Server after Debian became the required platform for a new enterprise telephony solution, enabling consistent administration across multiple Linux distributions.
+- Operated and maintained Broadcom Automic Automation for enterprise workload scheduling and execution of business-critical batch processes.

 {{< /cvEntry >}}

 {{< cvEntry position="Research Assistant" employer="Leibniz University of Hannover" from="2020-01-01" to="2023-04-01" >}}
-- Assistant to IT Administrators at the [Institute of Continuum Mechanics](https://www.ikm.uni-hannover.de/de/)
-- Introduced containerization to existing infrastructure
-- Developed numerous small, internal applications in Python, Go and PHP
+Supported the IT infrastructure of the Institute of Continuum Mechanics, providing Linux systems administration and software development for approximately 50 researchers and staff.
+Contributed to modernizing the institute's infrastructure by introducing containerization, developing internal tools, and supporting scientific computing workflows.

+- Introduced Docker-based containerization to replace traditional deployments based on manually managed tarball releases and systemd services, improving application portability and simplifying software maintenance.
+- Designed and assembled a small SLURM compute cluster using repurposed hardware to provide shared computing resources for research workloads.
+- Developed an internal Python-based cashless coffee management system integrating RFID card readers for user authentication and balance management.
+- Implemented a Go middleware service for datacenter monitoring that collected electrical power consumption metrics from servers via SNMP, providing centralized monitoring of infrastructure energy usage.
+- Developed a PHP web application backed by CouchDB for managing the institute's literature archive and internal publication database.
+- Assisted researchers in administering Linux workstations and servers for scientific computing, troubleshooting software environments and supporting computational research workflows.
 {{< /cvEntry >}}

 ---